canonical/charm-relation-interfaces/interfaces/dns_record/v0/README.md

 ### Requirer

-- Is expected to provide a service_account user to authenticate so that the requests can be autheticated.
+- Is expected to provide a service_account for the provider to authenticate the requests.
 - Is expected to provide a list of dns_entries mains in the relation databag, containing at least the dns-domain, the host-label and record-data.
 The dns-domain must be present in the list of dns_domains for authentication.